bireme/ScalaMongoDiff/README.md

 ### Execution parameters

-1. Navigate to the 'bin' directory and run the 'mongocolldiff.sh' script, providing the required parameters and, if necessary, the optional ones, example:
+1. Navigate to the 'bin' directory and run the 'run_process.sh' script, providing the required parameters and, if necessary, the optional ones, example:

-        ...\bin>./mongocolldiff.sh -database_from1=dbname1 -collection_from1=colname1 -collection_from2=colname2 -collection_out=colnameout -idField=idname
+        ...\bin>./run_process.sh -database_from1=dbname1 -collection_from1=colname1 -collection_from2=colname2 -collection_out=colnameout -idField=idname

    Parameters: